webcrawls/hnmc/README.md

 A Minecraft plugin that adds Hacker News to your server.

+# Features

+- Let your players waste their time responsibly by providing an in-game UI for Hacker News
+- Craftable Hacker News book

+### TODO

+- Search HN in-game

 # Installation

 1. Ensure you are running a Paper server running 1.18.1.